Transportation Division Vice President – Bus

 Morr started driving buses in 1982 for the Pajaro Valley Unified School District.
 In 1989, she moved on to the Santa Cruz Metropolitan Transit District, where she is still employed.
 In 1990, she and 60 other operators were furloughed due to the economic downturn.
 Having the longest seniority, she returned to work 10 months later.
 It took four years to get the others back to work and it was this instance that began her interest in union and how they worked.

-She became interested in the affairs of her labor union, Local 23 in Santa Cruz, in 1990 after a 10-month layoff.
-“I swore that no one would be treated the way my co-workers were being treated at that time.”
+Upon her to return to work, Morr became interested in the affairs of UTU Local 23 in Santa Cruz.
+“I swore that no one would be treated the way I and my co-workers were being treated during that furlough time,” she said.

-She was elected legislative representative of Local 23 in 1995 and general chairperson in 2000.
-She was elected alternate vice president-bus by delegates at the UTU convention in 2007 and elected full vice president by delegates at the UTU convention in 2011.
+Morr was elected legislative representative of Local 23 in 1995 and general chairperson in 2000.
+She was elected alternate vice president-bus by delegates at the UTU convention in 2007 and elected vice president by delegates at the UTU convention in 2011.

-Morr has been married for 32 years She and her husband have a son, a daughter and two grandchildren.
+Morr has been married to her husband Loren for 36 and they have a son, a daughter and three grandchildren.
 The family resides in Santa Cruz, Calif.